meghan-sloan/voting_project/README.md

 EXAMPLE:
 NEWY-072 &rarr; 036-072

-A dictionary is created with the precinct ID as the key and the address, city, state/ZIP as values sub-dictionaries.
+A dictionary is created with the precinct ID as the key and the address, city, state/ZIP values as nested-dictionaries.
 This dictionary is used to map the addresses in the addresses.csv to the correct polling place.
 If data pertaining to a precinct ID from the addresses.csv is absent in the precinct_polling_list.csv, "NOT AVAILABLE" is filled into the corresponding cell.